The Basics >>

 Construction

 Now, this is the simple part!
-Basically all you have to do is follow the instructions and you'll have a new gunpla in no time!
+Basically all you have to do is follow the instructions and you'll have an assembled kit in no time!
 Okay, maybe I'm making it seem super easy, but it really is.

 When building a kit just work step by step through the guide.
 Advanced builders may be multitask or jump around but it's not recommended for beginners or kits you're unfamiliar with.
 It's easy to miss a step or piece.
 Disassembly to insert a forgotten part can be time consuming and potentially damaging to your model.
 Patience upfront always pays off.

 If you haven't already remove all of the runners from their plastic bags and lay them out.
-Keep an eye out for any screw packet, small runners, or stickers/decals.
-Runners are labled with English letters, some may say PS which are your pollycap joints.
-On larger kits there may be A1 A2 or WC runners as they run out of letter or have duplicates.
-When prepping for a build some folks like yo say them out alphabetically to make finding runners easily.
-I just tend to lay them out by colour and suspected purpose and reorganize them as I feel fit.
+Keep an eye out for any screw packets (a relic of older kits), small runners, or stickers/decals.
+Runners are labeled with English letters, some may say PS which are your pollycap joints.
+On larger kits there may be A1/A2 or WC/WD runners as they run out of letter or have duplicates.
+Often you'll have to runners that are the same, or have minor differences, such as when limbs share the same internal frame.
+When prepping for a build some folks like to say them out alphabetically to make finding runners easily.
 Often times only a few runners will be needed for any particular part so you shouldn't be hopping through all of them all the time.

 Each piece has a corresponding number.
 If a piece is interchangeable, say it can be used on either the right or left leg, duplicates may exist on the same runner or on matching runners.
 If a piece is not interchangeable its number will unique.
 Together, the runner letter and piece number indicate a specific piece reference in the guide.
 I 34, A 6, B 3, etc.